-The automatic monitoring location operated by Dumfries and Galloway Council located at Buccleuch Street East Inlet recorded data capture of greater than 75% therefore it was not required to annualise any monitoring data.
+All automatic monitoring locations within Dumfries and Galloway Council recorded data capture of greater than 75% therefore it was not required to annualise any monitoring data.
 In addition, any sites with a data capture below 25% do not require annualisation.